401 - Employees - General

 401 - Employees - General dawn.gibson.cm… Sat, 07/17/2021 - 18:21401.1 - Equal Employment Opportunity

-401.1 - Equal Employment OpportunityThe Edgewood-Colesburg Community School District will provide equal opportunity to employees and applicants for employment in accordance with applicable equal employment opportunity and affirmative action laws, directives and regulations of federal, state and local governing bodies.
+The Edgewood-Colesburg Community School District will provide equal opportunity to employees and applicants for employment in accordance with applicable equal employment opportunity and affirmative action laws, directives and regulations of federal, state and local governing bodies.
 Opportunity to all employees and applicants for employment includes hiring, placement, promotion, transfer or demotion, recruitment, advertising or solicitation for employment, treatment during employment, rates of pay or other forms of compensation, and layoff or termination.
-The school district will take affirmative action in major job categories where women, men, minorities and persons with disabilities are underrepresented.
+The district will utilize affirmative action standards which are based on the population of the district community, the student population served, or the individuals who can reasonably be recruited.
 Employees will support and comply with the district's established equal employment opportunity and affirmative action policies.
 Employees will be given notice of this policy annually.

 The board will appoint an affirmative action coordinator.
 The affirmative action coordinator will have the responsibility for drafting the affirmative action plan.
 The affirmative action plan will be reviewed by the board at least every two years.

 Individuals who file an application with the school district will be given consideration for employment if they meet or exceed the qualifications set by the board, administration, and Iowa Department of Education for the position for which they apply.
-In employing individuals, the board will consider the qualifications, credentials, and records of the applicants without regard to race, color, creed, sex, national origin, religion, age, sexual orientation, gender identity or disability.
+In employing individuals, the board will consider the qualifications, credentials, and records of the applicants without regard to race, color, creed, sex, national origin, religion, age, sexual orientation or disability.
 In keeping with the law, the board will consider the veteran status of applicants.

 Advertisements and notices for vacancies within the district will contain the following statement: "The Edgewood-Colesburg Community School District is an EEO/AA employer."
 The statement will also appear on application forms.